Table of Contents:

 11. Uterine Fibroids

 Whenever you miss a period or experience heavy period bleeding, it can indicate an underlying health problem like uterine fibroids.
-Uterine fibroids are a common cause of any change that happens in a period’s pattern.
+Uterine fibroids are a common cause of any change in a period’s pattern.
 Fibroids can develop when the muscle tissue grows abnormally within the uterus or on uterine walls.
 When you have fibroid tumors—or any ovarian cyst, for that matter—you are likely also experiencing a hormonal imbalance.
-That imbalance can further cause you to miss your periods or disrupt the whole menstrual cycle.
+That imbalance can further cause you to miss your periods or disrupt the menstrual cycle.

 Common fibroid symptoms include: